 - Turn the mixture into the prepared cake pan and smooth over the surface, making a slight hollow in the centre so the cake will rise evenly.

-- Bake at 325ºF (160ºC or 150ºC for a fan oven) for 60 minutes, and then reduce the temperature to 300ºF (150ºC or 140ºC for a fan oven) for a further two hours, or until a skewer inserted in the centre of the cake comes out clean.
+- Bake at 325ºF (160ºC or 150ºC for a fan oven) for 45 minutes, and then reduce the temperature to 300ºF (150ºC or 140ºC for a fan oven) for a further 40 to 60 minutes or until a skewer inserted in the centre of the cake comes out clean.
 Do keep an eye on the cake while it is baking as oven temperatures do vary radically and you don't want it to burn.
-I tend to check it every thirty minutes to forty minutes just to keep an eye on it, and every fifteen minutes towards the end.
+Equally you do not want the cake under-cooked, so be sure that the skewer is coming out clean from the centre of the cake.
+That is when it is done, regardless of baking time.

-- Cool the cake in the pan for at least a half an hour and then carefully remove it to cool on a wire rack.
+- Cool the cake in the pan for at least an hour and then carefully remove it to cool on a wire rack.

 - After the cake is completely cook you can wrap it in foil.
 If you are making it well ahead of time, you can keep it in a cool dry place for six to eight weeks, feeding it once a week with a bit more rum.
 Of course, if you make the cake closer to the time you want to serve it, you can still 'feed' it in this way once a week until you cover it with marzipan.

 - A day or so before serving, we traditionally cover our Christmas cakes with marzipan and royal icing.
-You can use store bought marzipan and royal icing if you prefer, but the traditional recipes follow.
+You can use store bought marzipan and royal icing if you prefer (and I always do!) but the traditional recipes follow.

 - To make the marzipan from scratch, mix the ground almonds, sugar and icing sugar together.